What Is a Logo? Symbols, Marks, Lockups, and Design Basics

 What's a logo?
 What's a logo tagline?

-A logo tagline is a short phrase used alongside the logo to reinforce the brand message.
-It might communicate value, tone, or category in a single line - like “Design for people” style messaging.
-Taglines are not required, but they can be useful when your brand needs extra context to stand out.
+A logo tagline is a short phrase next to the logo.
+It can show value, tone, or category in one line.
+Taglines aren't required.
+Use one when your brand needs more context to stand out.

 Logo design fundamentals: clarity, balance, and system thinking